frodolfo/pokedex/README.md

 - Is there anything you would consider doing if we were to go live with this app?

 - What was the most challenging aspect of this work for you (if at all)?

+---
+## Fred's Answers

+- `Given More Time`: I've already implemented a way to cache viewed pokemons so that the app doesn't make a fetch call to the details and evolution chain if the pokemon already exists in this cache.
+Maybe even store this cache in local storage.
+I'd recommend using [Zustand](https://zustand-demo.pmnd.rs/) for the state management library, especially if we have to define some of the elements on the page as separate components.
+This can greatly improve performance of the search operation with minimal setup.

+- `Going Live with App`: I would make it look more presentable by either using some CSS library/framework with a custom theme.
+A new font set should be carefully selected for readability.
+Usually a UI/UX designer can assist in this matter.
+I would add some filters options based on pokemon attributes on the page to give the user the ability to narrow down the list even further.
+I would also give the user the option to select maximum number of pokemons to display on the page and show pagination when necessary.
+This should also be done for the number of moves a pokemon has.
+The listing should also use `justify-content: space-between` (I left this commented out in the stylesheet) to make the `Get Details` button and pokemon name lining up properly.
+I would introduce auto-complete in the search input field and show a partial listing right away view a dropdown in the search input field.
+I would add one of the images of the pokemon in the details card.
+Should also incorporate unit testing.
+Lastly, I would vote for containerizing this application.

+- `Most Challenging`:  I think the most challenging for me was flattening the `evolves_to` property.
+I had to think about a recursive helper function in order to retrieve all the species transformation and put them in a single array.
+Second to this is trying to figure out whether the list of pokemons should be capped at 9 pokemons (based on mockup1.png).
+My implementation of this Pokedex app has max limits defined in the `App.js`, but the cap on the list of pokemon isn't enabled in order to demonstrate the auto-scroll in the search result container.
+If you enable this via `POKEDEX_SETTINGS.allowMaxPokemons` in `App.js`, then you would see the listing matching that of the first moackup.